aconetwork/Website/content/posts/2021/06-wub.en.md

 With tiny program Windows Update Blocker (WUB) by [Sordum](https://www.sordum.org/ "Click/tap to visit website Sordum!") you can disable Windows updates but you also disable Microsoft Store with it.

-**BEWARE** not to disable Windows updates permanently but enable it at very least couple couple of times a month, updates are very important!
+**BEWARE** not to disable Windows updates permanently but enable it at very least couple couple of times a month because the updates are very important!

 ## Download & open Windows Update Blocker